marcus-nystrom/Titta/README.md

 1. Open a new External Presenter Project in Pro Lab.
 The Project name must be the same as the project name in read_read_me_TalkToProLab.py.
 1. In PsychoPy, run read_read_me_TalkToProLab.py (first change the monitor settings and the eye tracker name).

-Tested with PsychoPy v.
-3.1.5 on Windows 10 using Python 3.6, and PsychoPy 2022.1.3 using Python 3.8.
+Tested on Windows 10 using PsychoPy 2022.1.3 using Python 3.8.
 Ideally, make sure that the eye tracker is detected and works in the [Tobii Eye Tracker Manager](https://www.tobiipro.com/product-listing/eye-tracker-manager/) before trying to use it with Titta.

 ## Contents